 Canada banning Chinese telecom giant Huawei, ZTE from 5G networks

-Canada is banning China's Huawei Technologies and ZTE, another Chinese company, from participating in the country’s 5G wireless networks, citing national security and cybersecurity concerns.
+Canada is banning China's Huawei Technologies and ZTE, another Chinese company, from participating in the country’s 5G wireless networks, citing national security concerns.

+Telecommunication companies in Canada will not be permitted to include any products or services from these telecommunications companies in their networks.
+Providers who already have this equipment installed will be required to cease its use, and remove it.

-Minister of Innovation, Science and Industry Francois-Philippe Champagne and Public Safety Minister Marco Mendicino made the announcement about prohibiting products and services from these “high-risk vendors,” in Ottawa on Thursday.
+Minister of Innovation, Science and Industry Francois-Philippe Champagne and Public Safety Minister Marco Mendicino made the announcement about prohibiting these “high-risk vendors,” in Ottawa on Thursday.

-"In the 21st century, cyber security is national security.
-From cyber attacks, to electronic espionage, to ransomware, the threats to Canadians are greater than ever, and we will protect them,” Mendicino said.
-"It is against this backdrop that we have to be sure that we safeguard Canada's telecommunications system.
-5G networks are being installed across the country, and this innovation represents a major opportunity for competition, and growth.
-Yet, with this opportunity also comes risks.”
+Specifically, the federal government says it intends to see the Canadian telecommunications industry:

+- Cease procurement of new 4G or 5G equipment and services from Huawei and ZTE by September 2022;

 The federal government has long faced pressure to ban the Chinese telecom giant from participating in the development of Canada's fifth-generation telecommunications infrastructure.